Inflectra/rapise-documentation/docs/Guide/vstest.md

 !!! important
     Skip this section if you are using [Rapise Test Adapter Task](#rapise-test-adapter-task)

-In order to run Rapise tests on a Microsoft-hosted Windows Agent you need to configure Rapise Installation task.
-If you are running on a self-hosted Windows Agent you may install Rapise manually once and use it in every pipeline run.
+To run Rapise tests on a Microsoft-hosted Windows Agent, you need to configure the Rapise Installation task.
+If you are running on a self-hosted Windows Agent, you can install Rapise manually once and then use it in every pipeline run.

-Download and place this PowerShell script to your Git repository:
+Download and place this PowerShell script in your Git repository:

 [RapiseInstall.ps1](https://github.com/Inflectra/rapise-testadapter/blob/master/RapiseInstall.ps1)

 This script downloads and installs Rapise.
-It also installs Rapise extension into Chrome browser.
-In your pipeline add a PowerShell task to execute this script.
-Pass Rapise version to install as a parameter.
+It also installs the Rapise extension in the Chrome browser.
+In your pipeline, add a PowerShell task to execute this script.
+Pass the Rapise version to install as a parameter.

 ??? example "Classic UI"
     ![Task Classic UI](./img/rapise_install_task_classic.png)